ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Core Concepts

 ### Struct `Elektra`
-`Elektra` is the handle you use to access the underlying KDB (hierchical key database) that stores the configuration key-value pairs.
+`Elektra` is the handle you use to access the underlying KDB (hierarchical key database) that stores the configuration key-value pairs.
 All key-value read and write operations expect this handle to be passed as in as a parameter.
 To create the handle, you simply write:

 ```c